Raymzzz808/Book-Worm-Application/README.md

 # Capstone5: Book-Worm Application

-Book Notes is a web application designed to be a online space to share reviews and feedback anonymously for any book specifically designed for book lovers.
-It allows Book Readers to showcase the book they read, Share feedback, and Rate anybook.
+Book Worm is a web application designed to be a online space to share your personal book list.
+It allows Book Readers to showcase the book they read, Share feedback notes, and Rate anybook.
+Powered by <a href="https:wwww.openlibrary.com/> OpenLibrary</a>

 Getting Started